vokosun/Portfolio_Projects/README.md

 **Key Objectives:**

-**Data Integration:** The project begins by integrating datasets related to drug use, mental health (depression screener), and demographics.
+1. **Data Integration:** The project begins by integrating datasets related to drug use, mental health (depression screener), and demographics.
 These datasets are interconnected through a sequence number, enabling a comprehensive analysis of the factors at play.

-**Depression and Drug Use Index:** Two indices are created to categorize individuals based on their levels of depression and drug use.
+2. **Depression and Drug Use Index:** Two indices are created to categorize individuals based on their levels of depression and drug use.
 The depression index categorizes individuals into different levels of depression severity, while the drug use index identifies those engaged in specific drug-related behaviors.

-**Predictive Modeling:** The primary data mining task is to predict whether a person will become a drug user based on various factors, with depression being a key predictor.
+3. **Predictive Modeling:** The primary data mining task is to predict whether a person will become a drug user based on various factors, with depression being a key predictor.
 Independent variables include depression, gender, race, education, marital status, and poverty ratio, while drug use serves as the dependent variable.
 The dataset is divided into training and validation sets, allowing for the development and validation of predictive models.

-**Statistical Analysis:** The project employs logistic regression to create predictive models.
+4. **Statistical Analysis:** The project employs logistic regression to create predictive models.
 Model 1 assesses the influence of depression, gender, marital status, race, education, and poverty ratio on drug use.
 Model 2 refines the analysis by considering only the significant variables from Model 1.

-**Results and Interpretation:** The project interprets the results, including p-values, variable importance, and odds ratios, to understand the relationships between various factors and drug use.
+5. **Results and Interpretation:** The project interprets the results, including p-values, variable importance, and odds ratios, to understand the relationships between various factors and drug use.
 The McFadden's R2 value is calculated to evaluate the predictive power of the model.

-**Endogeneity and Model Comparison:** The project addresses endogeneity by using a simultaneous equation model, comparing the 2SLS and 3SLS approaches.
+6.**Endogeneity and Model Comparison:** The project addresses endogeneity by using a simultaneous equation model, comparing the 2SLS and 3SLS approaches.
 Hausman's specification test is employed to select the more appropriate model.

 **Tools Used:**

-R
+* R
-Excel
+* Excel
-PowerPoint
+* PowerPoint
-SaaS platforms
+* SaaS platforms

 Through this analysis, the project aims to uncover the complex interplay between depression, demographics, and drug use.
 It provides valuable insights for healthcare professionals, researchers, and policymakers, contributing to a better understanding of the factors influencing these critical public health issues.